The 20 Best Pontocerebellar Hypoplasia Doctors Near Me in Tennessee, US

 Offers Telehealth

-Thomas Ireland is a Pediatric Neurologist and a Pediatrics provider in Chattanooga, Tennessee.
+Thomas Ireland is a Neurologist practicing medicine in Chattanooga, Tennessee.
 Dr. Ireland is rated as an Experienced provider by MediFind in the treatment of Pontocerebellar Hypoplasia.
-His top areas of expertise are Lennox-Gastaut Syndrome (LGS), Absence Seizure, Epilepsy Juvenile Absence, and Seizures.
-Dr. Ireland is currently accepting new patients.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Lennox-Gastaut Syndrome (LGS), Absence Seizure, Epilepsy Juvenile Absence, and Seizures.

 Experienced in Pontocerebellar Hypoplasia